Pistachio Cranberry Biscotti Recipe

 - 1 to 2 tablespoons fat-free milk

 - 1. Place cranberries in a small bowl; sprinkle with orange juice.
-In a large bowl, cream butter and sugar until light and fluffy.
+In a large mixing bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture.
 Stir in pistachios and lemon peel.
 Drain cranberries; stir into dough.

 - 2. On a lightly floured surface, divide dough into thirds.
 On a baking sheet coated with cooking spray, shape each portion into a 12-in. x 2-in. rectangle.
 Bake at 350° for 20-25 minutes or until golden brown.
 Cool for 5 minutes.
 Transfer to a cutting board; with a serrated knife, cut each loaf into 20 slices.
 Place cut side down on baking sheets coated with cooking spray.
 Bake for 12-15 minutes or until firm, turning once.
 Remove to wire racks to cool.